sametdogan666/JavaBootcamp/README.md

 Files added to this course : (interfaces - lesson4HomeWork2 - lesson4HomeWork3)

 Today, information was given about the interface and a small game simulation task was given.

+--- Lesson 5 ---

+This project's code sources here : https://github.com/sametdoqann/JavaBootcamp/tree/b24d73302bad6ef972cc0fba23295bc926940d93

+Files added to this course : (nLayeredDemo)

+Today, the basics of layered architecture were explained and how external services should be added to the project were shown.